Triggers

 The lunar events are new moon, first quarter, full moon and third quarter.
 Use the configuration pane on the right to select the phase.

 A playback trigger is fired by an event involving a timeline or scene, or by the controller booting.
-These could be used to start a particularly timeline when the controller boots, or to always start a timeline when another has finished.
+These could be used to start a particular timeline when the controller boots, or to always start a timeline when another has finished.

 Startup